What You Need to Know About Owning an Electric Vehicle

 Whilst the purchase price of an EV is typically higher than an equivalent petrol or diesel model, electric vehicles have long been cheaper overall to own and run with a lower cost of ownership.

-Recharging an EV has typically cost much less than refuelling a standard car with petrol or diesel - or at least it was until recently.
+Charging an EV has typically cost much less than refuelling a standard car with petrol or diesel and is now even more favourable with the number of cheap over night tariffs available from most energy providers.

-Charging an EV costs less but can be a little harder to work out than it does with more traditional refuelling methods.
+However, it can be a little harder to work out the running costs than it does with more traditional refuelling methods.

 Instead of pence per litre, with an EV you need to think of pence per kilowatt hour (kWh) when working out electricity costs to charge an EV.